NTUEE-ESLab/2021Spring-Reality-Motion-Game/Report.md

 ### II.
 System Layering

 #### 1. Data Layer
+The data sensor class processes the accelerometer and gyroscope sensor values.
+The classification of motions in entirely carried out on this layer.

 #### 2. WiFi Layer
 We implement a wifi wrapper class over the data sensor, which will get motion type from the sensor on a certain interval, then send this information to the game server.